wbtek/gentoo_update/README.md

 ## Overview

-`gentoo_update` is a bash script to take care of the follow-up actions needed while updating a Gentoo Linux system.
+The bash script `gentoo_update` takes care of the follow-up actions needed while updating a Gentoo Linux system.
 Specify where to start and it does the rest.
 For instance, if you have already done a 'sync' (which should only be done once a day), you can start at 'emerge' and it will update everything, clean unused dependencies, check for preserved libraries then do reverse dependency checks.
 Or you can start at 'sync' and it will first try to update portage itself, then do emerge and all the steps following that.
 By default it does 'strict' dependency checking.
 You can also specify 'quick' or '(ex)haustive' to modify that.
 You can also do steps individually.

 ## Usage